 We are vigilant in proactively implementing processes that reduce the risk of fraud, and we'll work with you to help you steer clear of problems.

 Account Number Protection

-- If you identify charges on your UPS invoice that do not correspond to shipments you authorized, or if the charges correspond to shipments you authorized but look suspicious, please contact us at firstname.lastname@example.org.
+- If you identify charges on your UPS invoice that do not correspond to shipments you authorised, or if the charges correspond to shipments you authorised but look suspicious, please contact us at firstname.lastname@example.org.

 - If the questionable charges are associated with an Air or Ground Shipping Document, or if you do not use these documents, you can request that UPS take steps to restrict use of these documents with your account.
 If you would like to request this restriction, please contact your account manager or e-mail us at email@example.com.